badlydrawnrob/anki/source/docs/professional/index.md

 Open the Anki desktop app and:

-2. Go to `Tools > Manage Note Types`.
+1. Go to `Tools > Manage Note Types`.
-3. Select the `Anki flashcards: ...` Note Type.
+2. Select the `Anki flashcards: ...` Note Type.
-4. Select the `Cards` button.
+3. Select the `Cards` button.
-5. Select the `Styling` option.
+4. Select the `Styling` option.
-6. Delete the CSS
+5. Delete the CSS
-7. Add your custom CSS from the compiled `main.css` file.
+6. Add your custom CSS from the compiled `main.css` file.
 7. Repeat for each Card Type you'd like to edit.

+### Keeping your custom theme up-to-date

+> Take care to keep your repository up-to-date, so that whenever [Anki Programming Flashcards](https://github.com/badlydrawnrob/anki) update, you don't lose your changes.

+Every time this repo the updates it's CSS with a [new release](https://github.com/badlydrawnrob/anki/releases), make sure your clone or fork is up-to-date.
+Upload the `.apkg` deck to the Anki desktop app first, then manually override your CSS.

+If you have any problems, [create an issue](https://github.com/badlydrawnrob/anki/issues) in this repo.

 ## Pandoc's Skylighting (under the hood)